 Start time: 7am registration; Ride begins @ 8am sharp

-The Wilmington Grand Prix Governor’s Ride, presented by Capital One, will offer recreational cyclists the unique opportunity to ride through world-class institutions such as Hagley Museum & Gardens and Winterthur Museum, Garden and Library.
+The Wilmington Grand Prix Governor’s Ride will offer recreational cyclists the unique opportunity to ride through world-class institutions such as Hagley Museum & Gardens and Winterthur Museum, Garden and Library.
 Museum experts will be on hand to answer questions and offer insight into the attractions.

 The ride is being held in conjunction with the Delaware Gran Fondo (100 kilometers) and will feature a mass start with professional racers, amateurs and recreational riders all departing at 8 a.m. from the Delaware Art Museum on Wilmington’s Kentmere Parkway.
 Riders will then circle Rockford Park, passing the iconic Rockford Tower and working their way to the Brandywine River and the gates of Hagley Museum.